isomerpages/moe-temasekjc/_junior-college/Curriculum Overview/Humanities.md

 </tbody>
 </table>
 			<center>Learning journeys to the 2019 Bicentennial Experience and Alfian Sa’at’s play Merdeka</center>
+			<p style="text-align: justify;">In their two years with us, our students develop a critical mind and an empathetic heart, which ready them to take on new adventures post-Junior College.
+Hear what they have to say about their journey in TJC History:</p>
+			<p style="text-align: justify;"><i>‘While History was daunting at first because I hadn’t taken it before and didn’t know what to expect, in the end it was actually really refreshing to learn this new subject.
+The nature of its content is really enriching and it has broadened my perspective, allowing me to view our society/ world in a more in-depth way.
+I now have a richer understanding of our collective history, and the passion of history teachers who lecture and teach us is contagious!</i></p>
+			<p style="text-align: right;"><i>Deanna Lawther Lim, 2019/ 2020<br>Attained 88.75 UAS at A Levels, reading International Relations at Kings College London</i></p>

 					<p><b>SYLLABUSES</b><br><a href="/files/Academic/Curriculum/Humanities/8813_y21_sy.pdf" target="_blank">2022 A-Level Syllabus (H1 History)</a><br><a href="/files/Academic/Curriculum/Humanities/9751_y21_sy.pdf" target="_blank">2022 A-Level Syllabus (H2 History)</a><br><a href="/files/Academic/Curriculum/Humanities/9822_y21_sy.pdf" target="_blank">2022 A-Level Syllabus (H3 History)</a></p>
     </div>
 	</li>